matthieucadiot/IVP-Cheb.jl/README.md

 The files C0_i.jld2 and C1_i.jld2 ($i \in \{1, \dots, 10\}$) contain the precomputed values of $C_0(\mu)$ and $C_1(\mu)$ described in Section 3.1 of [[1]](https://arxiv.org/abs/2403.10450).
 These files have to be in the current folder and will be used directly in the proof.
 In particular, such values have been computed thanks to the code "computation_constants.jl".

 Each "main" code is associated to a list of functions, which are necessary for the rigorous computations of the proof.
 The 3 lists essentially contains the same functions, and only differ at some very specific points.
 Such differences arise from the optimization of the given problem.
+The code corresponding to the Kuramoto-Sivashinski PDE contains a more detailled description of the numerical techniques.

  The code is build using the following packages :